box/developer.box.com/content/guides/cli/scripts/deprovision-users.md

    before deleting the user, set the `NewFilesOwnerID` parameter to the user ID you want.
-   If no value is provided before running the script, it will prompt you to input one or press Enter to use the user ID of the current authenticated user.
+   If no value is provided before running the script, it will prompt you to provide one or press **Enter** to use the user ID of the currently authenticated user.

 (Optional) To skip transfer of user content before